The Pros and Cons of Furnished Apartments

 • Rent is higher (which isn’t good if you own furniture already).

-More on Short-Term Leases
+More on short-term leases

 A short-term lease is a rental agreement that lasts fewer months than the standard 12.
 In most cases, people choose short-term leases if they are temporarily living in an area.
 For example, a person might have to live in another state for a few months for their job, but will move back home once their project is over.